• Skip to primary navigation

 5 Best Substitutes for Delicata Squash for Home Cooks

-However, if you’ve reached for the Delicata only to find it’s out of season or unavailable, fear not.
-There’s a plethora of satisfying alternatives that can step into your dish without missing a step in the flavor or nutrition department.
+There's many satisfying alternatives that can step into your dish without missing a step in the flavor or nutrition department.
+(The Delicata is a small winter squash with thin, edible skin and sweet orange flesh.)

 5 Substitutes for Delicata Squash to Consider